go-kit/go-kit.github.io/_src/faq/index.md

 ## Panics &mdash; How should my service handle panics?

-Panics indicate programmer error and signal corrputed program state.
+Panics indicate programmer error and signal corrupted program state.
 They shouldn't be treated as errors, or ersatz exceptions.
 In general, you shouldn't explicitly recover from panics: you should allow them to crash your program or handler goroutine,